openvinotoolkit/openvino.genai/README.md

 ## License

-The GenAI repository is licensed under [Apache License Version 2.0](LICENSE).
+The OpenVINO™ GenAI repository is licensed under [Apache License Version 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.